auriq/essentia_docs/source/reference/rpackage.rst

 **Running the Apache Example with essQuery**

-1. Run ``bash loadtimeapache.sh``  on the command line.
+1. Run ``sh setupapache.sh``  on the command line.
-2. Open 'runr.R' and enter "timeapache.R" for ``rscriptfile``. # This is the default but you will normally have to do this step.
+2. Open 'runr.R' and enter "analyzeapache.R" for ``rscriptfile``. # This is the default but you will normally have to do this step.
 3. Run ``R`` on the command line.
 4. In the R prompt that appears, run ``source("runr.R", echo=FALSE)``

 **Running the Apache Example with read.udb**

-1. Run ``bash loadtimeapache.sh``  on the command line.
+1. Run ``sh setupapache.sh``  on the command line.
-2. Open 'runr.R' and enter "querytimeapache.sh" for ``file`` and "timeapache.R" for ``rscriptfile``. # These are the defaults but you will normally have to do this step.
+2. Open 'runr.R' and enter "queryapache.sh" for ``file`` and "analyzeapache.R" for ``rscriptfile``. # These are the defaults but you will normally have to do this step.
 3. Run ``R`` on the command line.
 4. In the R prompt that appears, run ``source("runr.R", echo=FALSE)``

 You will see the results of the analysis print to the screen.

-To see the commands involved in getting this analysis, open runr.R  and timeapache.R for **essQuery** or querytimeapache.sh and timeapache.R for **read.udb**.
+To see the commands involved in getting this analysis, open runr.R  and analyzeapache.R for **essQuery** or queryapache.sh and analyzeapache.R for **read.udb**.

 R Integration Format Requirements
 =================================